npm/npm/doc/files/package.json.md

 would link the `./man/doc.1` file in such that it is the target for `man foo`

-If the filename doesn't start with the package name, then it's prefixed.
+If the filename doesn’t start with the package name, then it’s prefixed.
 So, this:

     { "name" : "foo"